 Kay Davies’ research concerns the understanding of muscular dystrophy, particularly Duchenne muscular dystrophy and neurodegenerative diseases such as motor neuron disease and ataxia.

-Chairman Dept of Neurology and Director Neuromuscular Unit - Fundacion Favaloro Hospital Universitario
+Director of Dept of Neurology and Director Neuromuscular Unit - Fundacion Favaloro Hospital Universitario

 Professor Alberto Dubrovsky is a Neurologist dedicated to Neuromuscular Diseases.
-He is currently Chairman of the Department of Neurology and Director of Neuromuscular Disease Unit of the Neurosciences Institute at Fundacion Favaloro.
+He is currently Director of the Department of Neurology and Director of Neuromuscular Disease Unit of the Neurosciences Institute at Fundacion Favaloro.
 He also serves as Medical Director of the Argentina Muscular Dystrophy Association since 1983.
 He is Professor of Neurology at the University of Buenos Aires for 23 years.
 Also has been designated as Full Professor of Neurosciences at the Favaloro University in 2008.

 Associate Professor in Medical Genetics, Director of the section of Medical Genetics - University of Ferrara

 Alesandra Ferlini is a professor in medical genetics, director of the Medical Genetics section at the University of Ferrara (Italy), and coordinator of the EU funded BIO-NMD project.
 Her experience is in genetics of muscular disorders, and leads both research and innovative molecular diagnosis projects.
 Within the context of the EU, she is member of TREAT-NMD ethical committee, of the European NeuroMuscular Centre , and partner of the NMD-CHIP EU project.
 She is granted by the Telethon Italy and other National funds.

 Chief, Division of Neurology - Nemours Childrens Hospital